fibercrypto/skycoin-wiki/Transaction-rates.md

 ## Block rate

 The block rate is configurable.
-It is current set at 10 seconds.
+It is currently set at 10 seconds.
 Every 10 seconds, pending transactions from the unconfirmed transaction pool are chosen to be placed into a block, based upon a priority criteria.

 ## Transaction rate